Skip to contents

 AgeFileName = ageTif)

-# Save initialConditionsSpatial R list to a SyncroSim Datasheet
+# Save initialConditionsSpatial R list to a SyncroSim datasheet

 saveDatasheet(myScenario, ICSpatial, "stsim_InitialConditionsSpatial")